datea/datea-api/doc/DateoApi.md

 * tags: comma separated tags (without hash) [strings]
 * has_images: [boolean 0 or 1]
 * is_geolocated: [boolean 0 or 1]
+* include_redateos: [boolean 0 or 1] // usually together with user or user_id filter

 Tag filter operator:
 * tag_operator: ['or', 'and'], defaults to 'or'

-Number of results and pagingation:
+Number of results and pagination:
 * 'limit': number of results, defaults to 100 [int]
 * 'offset': paging offset (e.g 100 for next page) [int]